tri2820/allbase/README.md

 - **Built with Familiar Technology**: Vanilla JS, React, Vite, and more.
 We focus on providing a great developer experience.
 For more information, see [Build Your First App](./docs/BUILD_YOUR_FIRST_APP.md).
 - **Pre-Made Modules**: Think authentication, real-time features, data management, and caching.
-- **Build Internal Tools Easily**: Have an itch?
-Learn to create your own solutions in just one day.
+- **Create Internal Tools Easily**: Have an itch?
+Learn to create your own solutions in just 30 minutes.
-- **Marketplace**: Launch and validate your apps where your users are.

 ## Performance